As an Amazon Associate I earn from qualifying purchases.

 Step Four: Cool and Serve

 Let the pie cool before serving.
 If you’d like, sprinkle some toasted coconut on top for extra flavor and crunch.
-Enjoy it warm, at room temperature, or chilled!
-Whichever way you choose, it’s foolproof.
-You’ll have beautiful slices.

 You’ll have plenty of coconut left to make some coconut oatmeal cookies or a batch of chocolate coconut dessert bars.